Applicable Laws Generally

 - Injuries related to swimming pools and other bodies of water

-Whenever a preventable accident occurs on private property, the victim can seek compensation for his or her damages through a premises liability claim.
-In California, the statute of limitations for personal injury claims is two years from the date of the accident or the date of the injury’s discovery.
+Whenever a preventable accident occurs on private property, the victim can seek compensation for his or her damages through a lawsuit.
+In California, the statute of limitations for injury claims is two years from the date of the accident or the date of the injury’s discovery.

 When a building is under construction, construction safety hazards can stem from insufficient safety measures in place by the construction crew.
 Similarly, a public building’s owner or lessee can be liable for damages that could have been prevented by greater security measures.

-At Nehora Law Firm, our premises liability attorneys can help you recover compensation.
-Receive a free consultation today by filling out our online form.
+We are slip and fall lawyers who can help you recover compensation.
+Receive a case assessment today by filling out our online form.
 Alternatively, you can call us at 949-629-4349 and one of our attorneys will get back to you very shortly.
-We have helped clients throughout Orange County and California recover lost damages – whether through medical costs or through property damage.
+We have helped clients throughout California recover lost damages – whether through medical costs or through property damage.
 With our assistance, we can carve out a successful legal path to negotiate and settle in your favor.

 Who is Liable for an Injury that Occurs on Private Property?

-When a hazard cannot immediately be repaired or removed, the property owner or manager must clearly, conspicuously warn all social and business-related guests of the hazard.
-For example, when a visitor falls on a broken step and suffers an injury, the property owner is liable for the victim’s damages because they reasonably should have known about the broken step.
-In contrast, when an individual spills liquid on the floor and then slips and falls in it a moment later, the property owner is generally not responsible for compensating the victim’s damages.
+When a hazard cannot immediately be repaired or removed, the homeowner or manager must clearly, conspicuously warn all social and business-related guests of the hazard.
+For example, when a visitor falls on a broken step and suffers an injury, the homeowner is liable for the victim’s damages because they reasonably should have known about the broken step.
+In contrast, when an individual spills liquid on the floor and then slips and falls in it a moment later, the land owner is generally not responsible for compensating the victim’s damages.

-If you were injured in an accident that a property owner could have prevented by taking greater care, you could be entitled to recover monetary compensation for your resulting damages through a premises liability claim.
+If you were injured in an accident that a homeowner owner could have prevented by taking greater care, you could be entitled to recover monetary compensation for your resulting damages through litigation.

-When we talk about premises liability in California, we refer to properties – whether owned by a business or otherwise – that have, whether through negligence or intent, caused injury to innocent bystanders.
+When we talk about a slip and fall in California, we refer to properties – whether owned by a business or otherwise – that have, whether through negligence or intent, caused injury to innocent bystanders.

 A business that owns, leases or controls a property is obligated to keep their property in a reasonably safe condition.